connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 Tk example here

-In our case, we'll achieve this by using Svelte's `tweened` values.
-By creating a tweened value, we tell Svelte that changes to that value should be tweened, or animated.
-Rather than immediately jump from number 1(e.g. 100) to number 2 (e.g. 200), the tweened value will smoothly transition between the two numbers (e.g. 100, 101, 102...).
+In our case, we'll achieve this by using Svelte's `tweened` values. **By creating a tweened value, we tell Svelte that changes to that value should be tweened, or animated.** Rather than immediately jump from our first number (e.g. 100) to the next (e.g. 200), the tweened value will smoothly transition between the two numbers (e.g. 100, 101...
+200).

 Below, you can see what this looks like in action.
 This example includes a tweened value that changes according to the current step (watch the bottom left as you scroll).